swiss-seismological-service/scdetect/README.md

 #### Playback

-`scdetect` may be used to process archived waveform data in the so-called *playback mode*.
+`scdetect-cc` may be used to process archived waveform data in the so-called *playback mode*.
 A good starting point is the [SeisComP tutorial on playbacks](https://www.seiscomp.de/doc/base/tutorials/waveformplayback.html) .